AntaresSimulatorTeam/antares-doc/docs/reference/xpansion-intro.md

 Mathematically, these characteristics ensure that the expected operating cost is a convex function of the installed capacity.

-In Antares-Xpansion, fixed-cost annuities are considered piecewise linear.
+In Antares Xpansion, fixed-cost annuities are considered piecewise linear.
 Different potentials are defined, each of which is characterized by a fixed annuity in €/MW installed, and corresponds to one of the slopes of the function, see above figure.
 A particular case of this